sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 - Create Tunnel if this is the first EVPN route to the remote VTEP.
 - Retrieve the bridgeport associated with the dynamic tunnel.
+- create VlanMember of type tunnel and associate it to the vlanPort object in portsorch.
 - call sai_vlan_api->create_member with vlanid and tunnel bridgeport.